threefoldtecharchive/zosctl/README.md

 ### User defined commands

-you can use zosBash subcommand to execute bash commands on the zos directly
+you can use exec subcommand to execute bash commands on the zos directly
 ```
 ~> ./zos exec "ls /var"
 cache